SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 ![A screenshot that shows the UI for the Notes data storage model](media/d98ce2cf-5022-4f2b-ad3e-da4eea52dfb2.png)

-The  **View Notes List in App Web** link provides an "out of the box" view of the list data.
+The  **View Notes List in App Web** link provides an "out-of-the-box" view of the list data.

 This app uses the Model-View-Controller (MVC) pattern.
 You can see the code for the notes scenario in the Views/CustomerDashboard/Notes.cshtml file.
 It uses simple REST calls to add and retrieve data.
 The following code retrieves notes from the Notes list for a specified customer.